enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/docker/docker-volume.md

 ## What Is This

-- way to **persistent data**
+- Way to **persistent data**
-- is a directory or filesystem that outside the container
+- Is a directory or filesystem that outside the container
 - generated and used by a [container](#container)
-- managed by docker completely
+- **managed by docker** completely

 ## feature

 - shared by [containers](docker-glossary.md#container) and [composes](docker-compose.md)
-- compare to mount, it is easier to backup or migrate
+- compare to [mount](docker-bind-mounts.md), it is easier to backup or migrate
 - can be managed by docker CLI
 - can be shared between multiple containers
 - Volume's driver allow to be managed on remote host